 For many of the customers I advise, what seems to be prompting this query is whether it is important that the technical-side of a given change – designing, developing and delivering the new capability – is handled separately to the people-side of the change – ensuring those impacted by the change are able to embrace, use and adopt the new capability from the get-go.

 Discussion and debate around this topic is some of the most stimulating, thought-provoking and, often, challenging I get involved in as a change management professional.
 How best do project management and change management fit together to support change outcomes for the organisation?

 Over many years of working in the change and transformation space, I have delivered change through a variety of project and change management team configurations.
-Here’s some recent examples:

-- for a financial regulator, my clear remit was the technical and process capability design, testing and deployment: a colleague working out of the HR Directorate held the remit (and budget) for the people-side of the change;
+When I was working for a financial regulator, my clear remit was the technical and process capability design, testing and deployment: a colleague working out of the HR Directorate held the remit (and budget) for the people-side of the change;

 What are my reflections and what do I advise my customers about the positioning of change management vis-à-vis project management?
 Here are my top four tips: